ccev/stopwatcher/README.md

 ### --delete / -d
 Gives a report of all (possibly) removed Portals/Stops/Gyms together with their names, IDs, coordinates and a SQL Query to delete them from your database.
 The way Stop Watcher checks for removed Waypoints is not 100% accurate, so please check before you delete!

+### --compare / -c
+Keep your area updated! --compare gives a report of all Stops and Gyms that don't match the details of their corresponding Portals.
+It will also update the location and title of them.